Zum Inhalt springen

 • Spot clean when possible

-• Address stains promptly with gentle methods
+• Address stains promptly with fiber-appropriate methods

-• Air between wears
+• Air between wears to maintain freshness

 • Handle with clean hands